kirushyk/le/docs/HACKING.md

 ```

 ## C++ Code Style

-For C++ code, including Metal C++ and CUDA C++ code, we adhere to the Qt code style guidelines.
+For C++ code, including Metal and CUDA, we follow a style inspired by Qt guidelines.
 Here are the key points:

 - **Indentation**: Use 4 spaces per indentation level.
 Do not use tabs.
 - **Braces**: